Dementia support: understanding and responding to distressed behaviour

 - loss of inhibitions and self-control

-- they might be in pain but cannot communicate this effectively
+- in pain but unable to communicate this effectively

 Responding to distressed behaviour